I’m not naturally frugal – I actually love spending money.

 If you think having a budget will restrict you, think again.

-A budget is a living thing, and you can sit down and reassess as life changes happen.
+A budget is a living thing.
+You can sit down and reassess whenever life changes.

 Your budget might change if you want to become a stay-at-home parent.

-You are the boss of your budget, not the other way around.
+The point is simple: you’re the boss of your budget — not the other way around.

-One of the biggest advantages of budgeting is that it shows you where there is extra money and where you can save.
+One of the biggest benefits of budgeting is spotting extra money you can throw at debt.

-“I wish I was debt-free so I could ________”
+We’ve all said, “I wish I was debt-free so I could _______.”

-That $300 a month I used to spend on a car payment now goes into a travel savings account.
+The $300/month I used to pay on my car loan?
+That now goes into my travel fund.

-The $900 a month mortgage payment?
-Invested for the future.
+The $1200/month mortgage payment?
+Invested for our future.

 4. A budget allows for more fun